syncfusion-content/xamarin-docs/Xamarin/Introduction/Explore Libraries Package/Windows.md

 ## Explore the libraries package

-You can find the Syncfusion libraries, samples and NuGet from the installed location in Windows.
+You can find the Syncfusion<sup>®</sup> libraries, samples and NuGet from the installed location in Windows.

 * **"lib"** folder - e.g., C:\Program Files (x86)\Syncfusion\Essential Studio\Xamarin\16.3.0.21\Xamarin\lib